Non-identical moir\'e twins in bilayer graphene: Temperature dependence and thermally activated regimes for the local and non-local resistance

-if we consider the existence of a Berry curvature, $\Omega(\mathbf{k})$ \cite{Gorbachev2014,Komatsu2018,Shimazaki2015,Sui2015,Li2020}, which acts as a pseudo-magnetic field, this will give rise to an ``anomalous'' velocity, perpendicular to the external longitudinal electric field $\mathbf{E}$.
-The electron velocity, $\mathbf{v}$, becomes then:
+{\it Berry curvature driven valley currents:} If we consider the existence of a Berry curvature, $\Omega(\mathbf{k})$ \cite{Gorbachev2014,Komatsu2018,Shimazaki2015,Sui2015,Li2020}, which acts as a pseudo-magnetic field, this will give rise to an ``anomalous'' velocity, perpendicular to the external longitudinal electric field $\mathbf{E}$.
+The electron velocity, $\mathbf{v}$, then becomes:

-where $k$, is the wavevector, $\epsilon(\mathbf{k})$ is the band energy, $q$ is the carrier charge and $\hbar$ is the reduced Planck constant.
-From equation \ref{anomalousVelocity} here we can see that the larger the Berry curvature, stronger will be the anomalous velocity.
-The relation between the Berry curvature and the energy gap is given by \cite{Yin2022}:
+where $k$ is the wavevector, $\epsilon(\mathbf{k})$ is the band energy, $q$ is the carrier charge and $\hbar$ is the reduced Planck constant.
+From equation \ref{anomalousVelocity} we can see that the larger the Berry curvature, the stronger will be the anomalous velocity.
+The Berry curvature in bilayer graphene is given by \cite{Yin2022}:

-where $\Delta$ is the value of the energy gap, $\gamma$ is the interlayer coupling, $\nu$ is the velocity in monolayer and $\mathbf{p}$ is momentum.
-This means that the Berry curvature will spike to a maximum at very small values of the energy gap and then reduce rapidly as the energy gap increases
+where $\Delta$ is the value of the energy gap, $\gamma$ is the interlayer coupling, $\nu$ is the Fermi velocity in monolayer and $\mathbf{p}$ is momentum.
+This means that the Berry curvature will spike to a maximum at very small values of the energy gap and then reduce rapidly as the energy gap increases.
+We could therefore explain the contrast between $0^{\circ}$ and $60^{\circ}$ by a difference in the energy gaps at the CNP as predicted by our numerical simulations without displacement field, Fig \ref{SimulationSI2}.
+However, this is not consistent with our experimental observations where the energy gap is, between error bars, the same for all the alignments.
+In the following section we present calculations of the Berry curvature from the electronic band structures presented in the main text.\\

+{\it Spatially varying regions of broken sublattice symmetry}: Recent theoretical calculations propose that the valley Hall effect observed in monolayer graphene aligned with BN \cite{Gorbachev2014,Komatsu2018,Li2020} originates from the spatial variation of the broken sublattice symmetry\cite{Aktor2021}.
+If this effect is at the origin of the valley Hall effect in monolayer graphene the picture becomes more complicated when dealing with bilayer graphene.
+Following the results of our numerical simulations we can say that the spatial variations of broken sublattice symmetry will be different between the two layers, and it will always exist for the first layer.
+It is then not evident why the valley effect is observed for only one of the two layer alignments, and clearly, further numerical investigations would be needed to clarify the situation.